Does the Gardasil shot prevent cervical cancer?

 There is a small chance that someone might still get genital warts after having all their HPV vaccine shots.
 The vaccine protects against 90\% of the HPV strains that cause genital warts.
 But there are lots of different strains (types) of HPV and the vaccine cannot protect against them all.

-READ ALSO: What happens when a pre-IPO company is acquired?
+READ ALSO: What is fog exactly?

 Is the HPV vaccine 100\% effective?